 The King of Cups has challenged me and my intuition.
 He can be kind, loving, nurturing one day.
 In another reading, I see him as mean spirited, wounded and spiteful.
 If kings are reminding us to master the element, perhaps the King of Cups is speaking to me personally.
 It asks of me, “Can you discern what type of man this is?
 Use your intuition.
 Allow your psychic faculties to be aware.”

-King of Cups Tarot Card Combinations
+King of Cups Interpretation and Divination

 Like his queen, the King of Cups is highly emotional, but his emotions are less transparent.
-He has learned to keep them under control even though there maybe a molten lava of emotional eruption inside him.
+He has learned to keep them under control even though there might be a molten lava of emotional eruption inside him.
 Indeed, this king is the more emotional of the four kings of tarot.
 We can see the rough, choppy sea behind him.
 The water is the subconscious, which rules the world of emotions.

 His emotions make him an excellent artist where he can tap into his creative juices.
 Anywhere you find artistic creation such as photography, painting, graphic design, you will find the King of Cups.